 Dr. Brinder Vij's specialties are general internal medicine and geriatrics (elderly care).
 He has indicated that his clinical interests include general care, pain management, and headache.
 Dr. Vij is professionally affiliated with the University of Cincinnati (UC) Health.
 He takes Coventry, Coventry HSA, and Humana HMO, in addition to other insurance carriers.
 Dr. Vij is a graduate of M.P.
 Shah Medical College.

 Clinical interests: Headache, Pain Management, General Care

-Dr. Jonathan Goldberg specializes in general internal medicine.
-Dr. Goldberg accepts Coventry, Coventry Carelink, and Coventry Catastrophic, in addition to other insurance carriers.
+Dr. Jonathan Goldberg is a Cincinnati, OH physician who specializes in general internal medicine.
+Coventry, Coventry Carelink, and Coventry Catastrophic are among the insurance carriers that Dr. Goldberg takes.

 Conditions / Treatments